Elephant Sanctuary in Sri Lanka

 📋 What Will I Do as an Elephant Volunteer in Sri Lanka?

-The days in a wildlife reserve and in a sanctuary vary quite a bit.
+The days in a wildlife reserve and in a elephant sanctuary in Sri Lanka vary quite a bit.
 Take a look at what sort of tasks fit your aspirations and needs.
 Typical volunteering tasks at a national park include:

 - Observe human-elephant conflicts: As you already know human-elephant conflict is one of the main threats to Sri Lankan elephants.
 That’s why you will be on the front-line to collect data on the elephants’ movements and to monitor and report human-elephant interactions.